Quick Start Setup Guide - WAN Forwarding

 Step 1: Register Network IP

-ScoutDNS operates as a closed/private DNS resolver.
-This helps to improve security and prevent system abuse by third parties.
-As a closed system, our DNS resolvers will only answer requests from known users/networks.
-For this reason, we must configure your WAN IP network address with the ScoutDNS application.
+ScoutDNS operates as a closed, private DNS resolver, enhancing security and preventing system abuse by third parties.
+As a closed system, our DNS resolvers only respond to requests from known users and networks.
+For this reason, your WAN IP address must be configured within the ScoutDNS application.

 Create Site

-All networks must be associated to a site.
-By default, ScoutDNS allows up to four networks to be configured to a single site location.
+All networks must be associated with a site.
+By default, ScoutDNS allows up to four networks to be configured under a single site location.

 Click "New Site"